Biden vaccine mandates face first test with federal workers

 Officials at Health and Human Services, U.S. Food and Drug Administration and Housing and Urban Development said they were working on getting their employees vaccinated but had no figures yet.

-Several intelligence agencies had at least 20% of their workforce unvaccinated as of late October, said U.S. Rep. Chris Stewart, a Utah Republican who is a member of the House Intelligence Committee.
+Several intelligence agencies had at least 20 percent of their workforce unvaccinated as of late October, said U.S. Rep. Chris Stewart, a Utah Republican who is a member of the House Intelligence Committee.

-Federal Law Enforcement Officers Association President Larry Cosme said there are about 31,000 members from 65 federal law enforcement agencies in the association and he estimated 60% of them have been vaccinated.
+Federal Law Enforcement Officers Association President Larry Cosme said there are about 31,000 members from 65 federal law enforcement agencies in the association and he estimated 60 percent of them have been vaccinated.

-Homeland Security, a giant government department with more than 240,000 employees, was about 64% fully vaccinated by the end of last month.
+Homeland Security, a giant government department with more than 240,000 employees, was about 64 percent fully vaccinated by the end of last month.
 U.S. Customs and Border Protection has received at least 6,000 requests for medical or religious exemptions, according to the union that represents Border Patrol agents.

 Federal agencies are warning employees about the upcoming mandate, offering time off to get the vaccine and encouraging workers to comply.
 But they won’t be fired if they don’t make the Nov.
 22 deadline.
 They would receive “counseling” and be given five days to start the vaccination process.
 They could then be suspended for 14 days and eventually could be terminated, but that process would take months.